-Colorado State University is on the rise – both academically and athletically.
+Colorado State University is on the rise

-student population in 2022
+student population in 2023

-total research expenditures in FY2022
+total research expenditures in FY2023

 $1.6B

-in campus infrastructure improvements in since 2008
+in campus infrastructure improvements since 2008

 252,000